CyberbuildLab/Open-Infra-Platform/Installation.md

-# STEPS FOR BUILDING THE OIP SOLUTION IN MSVC
+# Building the OIP solution in MSVC

 In **Git GUI**: